yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Terminology

 IO
-: Identifier Owner, the owner of an identifier, e.g. a domain name.
+: Identifier Owner, the owner of an identifier, e.g.: a domain name, a telephone number.

+DNO
+: Domain Name Owner, a type of IO where the identifier is a domain name.

 STAR
 : Short-Term, Automatically Renewed X.509 certificates.